nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

    backend=foo.example.com;;dns

 nghttpx will cache resolved addresses for certain period of time.
-To change this cache period, use :option:`--dns-cache-cache-timeout`.
+To change this cache period, use :option:`--dns-cache-timeout`.

 Migration from nghttpx v1.8.0 or earlier
 ----------------------------------------